Why You Should Consider Entrepreneurship and Small Business Management?

 They like to know what’s coming next and where it’s coming from.

 They make calculated decisions where the outcome is clear.

 The result may not be huge, but it will typically keep them moving forward.

 Entrepreneurs love risk.

-They step out on a ledge more often than not.
-They jump in with both feet knowing that if they put in their full effort, the risk will be worth it more often than not.
+They step out on a ledge often.
+They jump in with both feet knowing that if they put in their full effort, the risk will often be worth it.

 Work with customers, network with new customers, and keep everything rocking and rolling.

 While their team is thinking about what they’re doing that week.